Vintage Christmas Decor Favorites That Never Go Out of Style

 These are some of my favorite vintage style artificial, dried, and fresh Christmas wreaths.

-Christmas Tree Basket Collars
+Christmas Tree Skirts & Collars

 Realistic Christmas Stems